PatrickAlphaC/nextjs-nft-marketplace-thegraph-fcc/README.md

 ## 4. Start your UI

 Make sure that:
-- In your `networkMapping.json` you have an entry for `NftMarketplace` on the rinkeby network.
+- In your `networkMapping.json` you have an entry for `NftMarketplace` on the goerli network.
 - You have a `NEXT_PUBLIC_SUBGRAPH_URL` in your `.env` file.

 ```